tatsuyafujisaki/script-cheat-sheet/README.md

 done
 ```

-# How to resolve a relative path to an absolute path in Zsh/Bash
+## How to resolve a relative path to the absolute path
 ```shell
 realpath <file-or-folder>
 ```

-# How to detect the encoding of a file on both Mac/Linux
+## How to detect the encoding of a file on both Mac/Linux
 ```shell
 file -b sample.txt
 ```